Post

 A Word of Caution

-High fever, significantly swollen glands, severe sinus pain and a cough that produces mucous may be signs that you have a complication or more serious illness.
+High fever, significantly swollen glands, severe sinus pain, and a cough that produces mucous may be signs that you have a complication or a more serious illness.
 If you experience any of these symptoms, see your healthcare provider.

 You May Also Like